Master Plan Thirteen. The CPK plans action in cooperation with state-owned enterprises

-Representatives of 13 enterprises and institutions were present at today’s meeting held at the Ministry of Infrastructure, arranged by the Solidarity Transfer Hub enterprise: the Civil Aviation Authority (Urząd Lotnictwa Cywilnego, ULC), Orlen, Lotos Air BP, PERN, Polska Grupa Energetyczna (PGE), Polskie Sieci Elektroenergetyczne (PSE), Polskie Górnictwo Naftowe i Gazownictwo (PGNiG), Gaz-System, Polska Spółka Gazownictwa (PSG), SIME Polska, General National Roads and the Motorways Authority (Generalna Dyrekcja Dróg Krajowych i Autostrad, GDDKiA), the ‘Wody Polskie’ State Water Management Authority (Państwowe Gospodarstwo Wodne Wody Polskie) and the Institute of Meteorology and Water Management (Instytuti Meteorologii i Gospodarki Wodnej, IMGW).
+Representatives of 13 enterprises and institutions were present at today’s meeting held at the Ministry of Infrastructure, arranged by the CPK enterprise: the Civil Aviation Authority (Urząd Lotnictwa Cywilnego, ULC), Orlen, Lotos Air BP, PERN, Polska Grupa Energetyczna (PGE), Polskie Sieci Elektroenergetyczne (PSE), Polskie Górnictwo Naftowe i Gazownictwo (PGNiG), Gaz-System, Polska Spółka Gazownictwa (PSG), SIME Polska, General National Roads and the Motorways Authority (Generalna Dyrekcja Dróg Krajowych i Autostrad, GDDKiA), the ‘Wody Polskie’ State Water Management Authority (Państwowe Gospodarstwo Wodne Wody Polskie) and the Institute of Meteorology and Water Management (Instytuti Meteorologii i Gospodarki Wodnej, IMGW).

 In the middle of next year, we will commence developing a master plan for both the airport and for the integrated railway station.
 This occasion will mark the opening of a key stage of preparations which will require closer cooperation with entities such as utility network administrators, regulatory authorities and infrastructure managers